HaxeFoundation/as3hx/README.md

 # as3hx [![Build Status](https://travis-ci.org/HaxeFoundation/as3hx.svg?branch=master)](https://travis-ci.org/HaxeFoundation/as3hx)
 Convert ActionScript 3 to Haxe 3 code.

+**Note**: This repository is no longer actively maintained.
+Please refer to https://github.com/innogames/ax3 as an alternative!

 ### Build
 You'll need Haxe 3.* to build the project and Neko 2.* to run it.